 Chat with a nesto expert today, commission-free, and secure your rate.

 First-time homebuyer eligibility in Canada

 You’re considered a first-time home buyer if you didn’t occupy a home that you or your current spouse or common-law partner owned in the past four years.
 The four-year period begins on January 1st of the fourth year before the year you withdraw funds and ends 31 days before the date you withdrew the funds.
 For instance, if you withdrew funds on March 31st, 2021, the four-year period begins on January 1st, 2017 and ends on February 28th, 2021.

-The only time you don’t have to be considered a first-time homebuyer to take advantage of the HBP is if you have a disability or you’re helping a related person with a disability buy or build a home.
-The new home must, however, be a better fit for the needs of the disabled person than his/her current home.
+The only time you don’t have to be considered a first-time home buyer to take advantage of the HBP is if you have a disability or you’re helping a related person with a disability buy or build a home.
+The new home must, however, be a better fit for the needs of the disabled person than their current home.

 Generally, you must repay all withdrawals to your RRSP within a period of 15 years.
 You’ll have to repay an amount equivalent to one-15th to your RRSP each year until your HBP balance is zero.
 If you don’t repay the amount due for a year, it will then have to be included in your income for that year.

 Each year, Canada Revenue Agency (CRA) will send you an HBP statement of account, with your notice of assessment or notice of reassessment.

 - The amount you have repaid so far (including any additional payments, and amounts you included on your income tax and benefit return because they were not repaid)